otherness-space/basic/README.txt

   npm install

+To install the Ruby Gem bundles, type:

+bundle install

 This will install the neccissary node_modules to run grunt.
 In order for grunt to work in terminal we are going to need the grunt cli.
 Open a new terminal window and type: